 Once the discovery process is complete, your attorney will likely attempt to settle your personal injury case.
 The majority of personal injury cases settle, rather than go to trial.
 Your lawyer will discuss what they have learned during the discovery process with the other attorney and work to come to an agreement as to how much money your case is worth.
 Settling is usually faster and less expensive than going to trial.
 Additionally, both parties have a say in the outcome, something that doesn’t happen when you go to trial.
 If both parties come to an agreement, a settlement agreement is signed and your case is closed.

 Taking the Case to Trial

 If you and the other party can’t reach a settlement, the case heads to trial.
 This means that both sides go before a judge and/or jury.
 Both parties present their side and their evidence.
 Your attorney will show why they feel the other party is at fault and why you should be awarded the amount of money you are seeking.
 The other party will work to refute the evidence your attorney presents and show that their client is not guilty or you should not be awarded money.
 At the end of the trial, a judge or jury will determine the outcome and whether you will be given an award.

 If you have been injured in Clark County, Nevada due to someone else’s actions or negligence, you may be able to file a personal injury claim.
 It is always recommended that you hire a qualified, experienced personal injury attorney to help you with your case.
-At Edward Bernstein & Associates, we would love the opportunity to assist you so contact us today to schedule a free initial consultation.
+At Edward Bernstein & Associates, we would love the opportunity to assist you so contact us or give us a call today to schedule a free initial consultation.